 Library Media Services

-Students will also have access to the many E-books using Axis360.
+Students continue to have access to the many E-books using Axis360, as part of the Broward County Public School’s partnership with Broward County Library.
+For students to have access to the AXI 360 eBooks, they need to opt-in to the Digital Direct Card download through the Student Code of Conduct at the beginning of the school year.
 The E-books can be read on a computer or any device using the Axis360 app.
-Now students have access to current books anytime anywhere.
+Now students have access to current books anytime, anywhere.
 Broward students are readers and readers are leaders!

 Digital Direct Card

 Broward students now have options to access ebooks and audiobooks for any time anywhere reading.
 Through the Library Media partnership with the Broward County Library, books are available from Axis360.
 Ebooks are also available in Destiny if the school has purchased ebooks. eBooks and audiobooks are also available using the Axis360 app.
 See flyer below.
 Students can find out more from their school's library media specialist.

 The School Board of Broward County's Policy 6308 details the process for parents, as defined by Florida Statutes, of a student enrolled in a Broward public school, or any adult student who objects to the use of specific instructional or material(s) being used in a school curriculum or media center to complete a protest on the instructional and/or digital materials.
 See Policy 6308 and Guidelines for Challenged Materials outlining the process.